stomt/gulp-modular/README.md

  - `bowerScripts` concats all scripts from the bower dependencies and stores the file to a particular distribution folder.

 ## Local Server
- - `connect` provides a small HTTP server for local testing.
+ - `browserSync` provides a small HTTP server for local testing.
 It serves the requested file if available, the `index.html` otherwise (to support Angular HTML5 mode)
  - `open` opens up the default web browser after the local HTTP server has started.
  - `reload` is responsible to reload the current page in the web browser whenever distribution files have changed.
  - `watch` checks files for changes and triggers the reload (see above).